bcdiaconu/openscale_wiki/Home.md

 }
 ```

-To check the integrity of the data I calculate a XOR checksum with the following function:
+To check the integrity of the data I calculated a XOR checksum with the following function:

 ```C
 int calc_checksum(struct scale_data* wdata)